suculent/homebridge-plugin-fridge/README.md

+## Purpose

+This is a plugin for Homebridge, that responds to arbitrary MQTT broker and serves as a Apple HomeKit Sensor

 ## Requirements

-Running MQTT server on localhost.
+* Running MQTT server on localhost.
 No authentication used so far.
+* GIT
+* Node.js, Node Package Manager, Homebridge

 ## Installation

+Install this as a homebridge plugin on the device where you run homebridge.
+You can redirect 'localhost' to a MQTT server you are using, if on other device.
+In my case, both are running on Raspberry PI.

     git clone https://github.com/suculent/homebridge-plugin-fridge.git
     cd homebridge-plugin-fridge/
     sudo npm install -g .

+Troubleshooting npm installation:

+    In casse of issues, install following dependencies:

+    npm install -g mqtt --save
+    npm install -g mdns --save
+    npm install -g querystring --save

-Restart your Homebridge now.
+Re/start your Homebridge now.

     homebridge